PlatformLab/Arachne/README.md

 			Arachne/
 			PerfUtils

-1. Build the library with `make` in the top-level directory.
+2. Build the library with `make` in the top-level directory.

-2. Write your application using the public Arachne API, documented [here]().
+3. Write your application using the public Arachne API, documented [here](http://platformlab.github.io/Arachne).
-	- TODO: Generate documentation and link it.
    The last call in your main function must be Arachne::waitForTermination() to ensure proper cleanup on application termination.